Dave (rapper)

-David Orobosa Michael Omoregie (born 5 June 1998), known professionally as Dave or Santan Dave, is a British rapper and actor.
+David Orobosa Michael Omoregie (born 5 June 1998), known professionally as Dave or Santan Dave, is an English rapper.
 He is known for his socially conscious lyricism and wordplay.

-Dave released his debut extended play Six Paths in 2016, after the release of several successful singles including the grime song "Thiago Silva" (with AJ Tracey).
+Dave released his debut extended play Six Paths in 2016, after the release of several successful singles, including the grime song "Thiago Silva" (with AJ Tracey).
 That same year, Canadian rapper Drake premiered a remix of Dave's song "Wanna Know" on the former's OVO Sound Radio.
 Dave released his second EP Game Over in 2017.
 In 2018, his political song "Question Time", which directed criticism towards the British government, won the Ivor Novello Award for Best Contemporary Song.
 Released that same year, his single "Funky Friday" (featuring Fredo), became his first number-one song on the UK singles chart and received triple platinum certification by the British Phonographic Industry (BPI).

 Dave's debut studio album, Psychodrama (2019), was met with widespread critical acclaim and debuted atop the UK Albums Chart, having the biggest first-week streams for a UK rap album thus far.
 It won the Mercury Prize, as well as Album of the Year at the 2020 Brit Awards.
-He made his acting debut in the third season of the Netflix series Top Boy, which premiered in September 2019.
 His second album, We're All Alone in This Together (2021), was met with continued critical success and became his second UK number-one album.
 His 2022 single, "Starlight", became his second song to top the UK singles chart, and first to do so as a solo artist.
 His 2023 single, "Sprinter" (with Central Cee), was his third and longest-running number-one song and served as lead single for their collaborative EP, Split Decision (2023).
-This was later followed by his third studio album The Boy Who Played the Harp (2025), which received further critical acclaim and made Dave the first UK rap artist to debut three albums at number one on the UK albums chart and have three in the top forty.
+This was later followed by his third studio album The Boy Who Played the Harp (2025), which received further critical acclaim and likewise topped the chart.
+The album's only single, "Raindance" (featuring Tems), became Dave's fourth single to top the UK singles chart, and his first to reach the Billboard Hot 100, debuting at number 89 in February 2026.

+Dave's accolades consist of 2 Brit Awards from 16 nominations, 4 Ivor Novello Awards, 1 Mercury Prize, and 1 MTV Europe Music Award.
+He is the first and only UK rap artist to debut three albums at number one on the UK albums chart and simultaneously have three in the top forty of the chart.
+He also has the most number-one singles in the UK Singles Chart in the 2020s while having the most chart-topping singles for a UK rapper, tied with Dizzie Rascal.
+Several hip-hop publications have labelled Dave as one of the best UK rappers in history.
+Outside of music, he made his acting debut in the third season of the Netflix series Top Boy, which premiered in September 2019 and has modelled for Louis Vuitton at the 2023 Paris Fashion Week.